marbiru/meep/README.md

 Coding concepts used: buttons, document.getElementById, arrays, functions, count words in string, if/else, counting (increments)

-Languages used: javascript, html and css.
-Nothing else, not even jQuery or nothing.
+Languages/libraries used: javascript, html and css ---> and now jQuery too!